Looking for a complete SEO checklist that will help you to increase your site’s organic traffic and rank on Google? Look

 39. Turn Unlinked Mentions Into Links

-If you have got a PR team that is landing coverage in the press, there is a good chance that you will find articles that mention your business but don't link.
+If you have a PR team that lands coverage in the press, there is a good chance that you will find articles that mention your business but don’t link.

 These are known as unlinked brand mentions.
-The brand monitoring tool can help you to quickly identify mentions of your brand that don't link, and this is a great guide that looks at exactly how to approach asking for a piece of unlinked coverage to have a link added.
+The Brand Monitoring tool can help you to quickly identify mentions of your brand that don’t link, and this guide shows you how to ask for a link when there’s an existing unlinked brand mention.

 40. Find New Link Building Opportunities

 There are always new link building opportunities that you can explore and act upon, but finding these often takes time.

-We are very much of the opinion that you should always be trying to build great links to your site, but also that using the right tools can help make the task of finding these opportunities a little bit easier.
+It’s important to build a high-quality backlink profile, and using the right SEO tools can make the task of finding these opportunities a little bit easier.

-We love the link building tool as a really simple and straightforward way to see a continual stream of new opportunities that you can look into and websites that you can reach out to.
+The Link Building Tool, for example, is a simple and straightforward way to see a continual stream of new opportunities that you can look into and websites that you can reach out to.

 In minutes, you will have a whole host of new opportunities and can put in place a solid strategy to make great gains on the competition.

-41. Set Up and Optimize Google My Business
+41. Set Up and Optimize Google Business Profile

 Off-page factors go way beyond just links, despite these being a key ranking factor.

-If you are running a local business, make sure that you are listed (and ranking) on Google My Business; otherwise, you will literally be handing visits to a competitor.
+If you run local business, make sure that your business is listed (and ranking) on Google Business Profile (GBP).
+Otherwise, you'll essentially be handing visits to a competitor.

-There is no denying that it takes time to optimize your GMB listing to a decent standard, and you need to keep it tidied up, but if you are serving customers at their location or they are visiting you, there is no reason why you won't stand to gain from the time you put in here.
+There is no denying that it takes time to optimize your GBP listing to a decent standard and keep it up to date.
+But if you are serving customers at their location or they are visiting you, there is no reason why you won’t stand to gain from the time you put in here.

-To get started with improving your brand's local visibility through GMB, take a look at this guide.
+To get started with improving your brand’s local visibility through GBP, take a check out our GBP (formerly Google My Business) guide.